s3xysteak/unplugin-iconify-generator/README.md

 - `prefix`: A string which is the prefix of icons collection.
 For example in `i-my-icon`, `my` is the prefix and `icon` is the name of icon.
 - `icons`: A string about [glob](https://github.com/mrmlnc/fast-glob) path, used to indicate which icons will be collected into the collection.
 By the way it is meaningless to use file types except `.svg`.
 - `output`: A string about path, indicated where the iconify format json will be generated.
-In default is the `icons-meta` folder at the root.
+In default is the `node_modules/.unplugin-iconify-generator` folder at the root.

 ### Plugin configuration